rishabh-arya/Network-Security-CSE-537/README.md

 For 'b', since 'b' is the 2nd beginning alphabet then the encrypted character of 'b' will be 2nd alphabet from last i.e., 'y' and so on.

-The encrption algorithm has been mentioned in the code file (PA0.py).
+The encryption algorithm has been mentioned in the code file (PA0.py).

 ### Final GUI